Title: Managing Attorney

 Bar Admissions: CA, DC

 As long as I can remember, wild places have inspired me.
-I grew up backpacking with my father in the Sierra Nevada mountains of California and those experiences formed my understanding of my place in the world.
+I grew up backpacking with my father in the Sierra Nevada Mountains of California and those experiences formed my understanding of my place in the world.
 After college, my perspective broadened when I served as a Peace Corps volunteer in a small village in Senegal, West Africa.
 There, as I watched friends' children die of drought-induced malnutrition and disease made worse by economic policies that forced family farmers to abandon traditional drought-resistant crops in favor of fragile export crops, I began to appreciate the intricate relationship among a healthy environment, social justice, and human rights.
 These experiences motivated me to study law as a tool for guaranteeing the basic rights of all people.

 Earthjustice attorney Martin Wagner in the Galapagos

 After graduating from law school and working for a federal judge for a year, I took a job with a private law firm willing to support my work with an international human rights organization.
 But after two years, concern for the environment and a desire to put my full energy into building a better world led me to move to a small public-interest environmental law firm.
-For the next several years, I litigated environmental citizen suits in U.S. court by day and spent my evenings representing victims of human rights violations in petitions to international institutions.
+For the next several years, I litigated environmental citizen suits in U.S. court by day and spent my evenings representing victims of human rights violations in international institutions.
 I thought my work couldn't be more perfect until, in 1996, Earthjustice asked me to combine my separate passions for the environment and international law by bringing international legal tools to bear on environmental problems.

 Canadian broadcaster Dan Matheson interviewed Martin Wagner on the issue of global warming & human rights. / Source: CTV